syncfusion-content/blazor-docs/blazor/circular-gauge/axes.md

 ---
 layout: post
 title: Axes in Blazor Circular Gauge Component | Syncfusion
-description: Checkout and learn here all about Axes in Syncfusion Blazor Circular Gauge component and much more details.
+description: Checkout and learn here all about Axes in Syncfusion Blazor Circular Gauge component and much more.
 platform: Blazor
 control: Circular Gauge
 documentation: ug